Languages, Literatures and Cultures, B.A.

 Social Science and Fine Arts or Humanities (12 hours)

 Note: Students in the Chinese Studies Concentration must take CHIN 240*, and students in the Russian Concentration must take RUSS 280* as one of the Fine Arts or Humanities courses.
 Students in the Comparative Literature concentration must take CPLT 270* to fulfill 3 hours of the Fine Arts or Humanities requirement.
 If RUSS 280* or CPLT 270* are taken to fulfill the Carolina Core AIU, then students may take any Fine Arts or Humanities from the approved list.
-Additionally, students may use the 200-level language courses required as major prerequisites to fulfill 6 hours of the Fine Arts or Humanities requirement, as needed.
+Additionally, students may use the 200-level language courses required as prerequisites for major courses to fulfill 6 hours of the Fine Arts or Humanities requirement, as needed.

 3. Program Requirements (13-49 hours)